klen/pylama/README.rst

 Pytest integration
 ==================

-Pylama have Pytest_ support.
-The package automatically register self as pytest plugin when during installation.
-Also pylama suports `pytest_cache` plugin.
+Pylama has Pytest_ support.
+The package automatically registers itself as a pytest plugin during installation.
+Pylama also supports `pytest_cache` plugin.

 Check files with pylama ::

     pytest --pylama ...

-Recomended way to settings pylama options when using pytest — configuration files (see below).
+Recommended way to set pylama options when using pytest — configuration files (see below).